-The Organization records amounts expended in connection with the purchase or construction of utility plant assets at cost.
+AMP records amounts expended in connection with the purchase or construction of utility plant assets at cost.
 Major renewals, betterments and replacements are capitalized, while maintenance and repair costs are charged to operations as incurred.
 Operations are charged with labor, material, supervision and other costs incurred to maintain the utility plant.
-When utility plant assets are retired, accumulated depreciation is charged with the cost of assets, plus removal costs, less any salvage value, and any resulting gain or loss is reflected in net margin in the combined statements of revenues and expenses.
+When utility plant assets are retired, accumulated depreciation is charged with the cost of assets, plus removal costs, less any salvage value, and any resulting gain or loss is reflected in net margin in the consolidated statements of revenues and expenses.

-Depreciation on utility plant assets is provided for using the straight-line method over the estimated useful lives of the property.
-Utility plant asset lives for OMEGA Joint Ventures range from 3 to 40 years.
-The provisions are determined primarily by the use of functional composite rates for AMP as follows:
+Depreciation on utility plant assets is provided for by the straight-line method over the estimated useful lives of the property.
+The provisions are determined primarily by the use of functional composite rates as follows: